 How do scholarships differ from loans?

-Will winning a scholarship impact my financial aid package?
+Will winning a scholarship impact my Financial Aid package?

 It may.
 The government takes student awards into consideration when offering aid.
 However, students should not be deterred by this.
 The effects are not likely to be great.
 Many schools use student money to offset loan eligibility, not grant awards.
 Students who receive little aid can benefit greatly from scholarships.
-Contrary to beliefs of certain celebrities, more money equals fewer problems.

 Why should I apply for scholarships?